Carrie Hope Fletcher: Music

 Fletcher has produced two singles, "Running Through Rivers" and "The Way We Were".
 She performed to benefit the band Sheytoons at the St. James Theatre, as well as Ramin Karimloo on his 2012 Road to Find Out tour.

-In 2012, she performed the official 2012 Summer Olympics mascots song with her brother, Tom.

-Fletcher is featured in Alex Day’s 2013 album Epigrams and Interludes on the songs covering "Poison" and "This Kiss".
+Fletcher is featured in Alex Day's 2013 album Epigrams and Interludes on the songs covering "Poison" and "This Kiss".
 Fletcher can also be seen in The Vamps' music video for their cover of McFly's "That Girl".
 In 2014, Fletcher had featured in Daniel Koek's album High in the song "Remember Me".
 Koek was a fellow cast member of Fletcher's in Les Misérables.

-Her most successful video on YouTube, currently with 1.5 million views (as of 14 April 2020), is a live interpretation together with her brother Tom Fletcher of the McFly song "Love Is on the Radio".
+Her most successful video on YouTube, currently with 1.7 million views (as of 23 April 2024), is a live interpretation together with her brother Tom Fletcher of the McFly song "Love Is on the Radio".

 Fletcher released her first solo album When The Curtain Falls on 30 March 2018.
 It was released via musical theatre concert and record producers Club 11 London and accompanied her first four solo concerts at Cadogan Hall, London, on 31 March and 1 April 2018.